-NFL free agency winners and losers: Steelers stars breaking up
+NFL free-agency winners and losers: Steelers stars breaking up

 The Titans were one of the most active teams in the NFL this week, making three major deals by signing offensive lineman Rodger Saffold, receiver Adam Humphries and defensive end Cameron Wake while also re-signing Vaccaro at safety.
 I'm just not certain what to make of it.

 On the one hand, giving Wake $10 million guaranteed at age 37 seems excessively hopeful.
 But on the other, giving relatively inaccurate quarterback Marcus Mariota a productive slot receiver in Humphries seems like a good idea.
-Saffold, assuming he is healthy, fits the smash-mouth run style the Titans are expected to pursue.
+Saffold, assuming he is healthy, fits the smashmouth run style the Titans are expected to pursue.

 I understand the Titans' incentive after they were in the AFC South division race until Week 17 last season.
 But will this eclectic haul do anything to push them past the Texans and Colts?
 We'll leave the Titans in the winner/loser purgatory for now.